portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 ### Code Challenge #1
 * Build from scratch a static page that you can host on your local environment.
-Project is delivered by committing it to the class repo.
 * More details will be available Friday.